Calculated columns

 Description

-The number, column or mock values from which you want to remove nonprintable characters.
+The text, column or mock values from which you want to remove nonprintable characters.

 Return value